GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 - Cloud Firestore
 - Cloud Functions (See [FAQs](https://firebase.google.com/support/faq#extensions-pricing))
+- Associated costs for using Vertex AI ([see their pricing](https://cloud.google.com/vertex-ai/pricing#generative_ai_models)) if you use this provider.
+- Associated costs for using Google AI ([see their pricing](https://ai.google.dev/pricing)) if you use this provider.

 [Learn more about Firebase billing.](https://firebase.google.com/pricing)

-Additionally, this extension uses the Google AI Gemini API.
-For more details on this Gemini API, see the [Gemini homepage](https://ai.google.dev/docs).

 **Configuration Parameters:**

-* Gemini API Provider: This extension makes use of the Gemini family of large language models.
+* Gemini API Provider: This extension makes use of the Gemini family of generative models.
 For Google AI you will require an API key, whereas Vertex AI will authenticate using application default credentials.
 For more information see the [docs](https://firebase.google.com/docs/admin/setup#initialize-sdk).

-* API Key for Gemini: Please enter your API key for the Google AI Gemini API.

-* Language model: Which language model do you want to use?
-Please ensure you pick a model supported by your selected provider.
+* Google AI API Key: If you have selected Google AI as your provider, then this parameteris required.
+If you have instead selected Vertex AI, then this parameter is not required, and application default credentials will be used.

+* Generative model: Which genai model do you want to use?
+For Google AI the list of supported models is [here](https://ai.google.dev/models/gemini), and this parameter should be set to the model name, the second segment of the model code (for example models/gemini-pro should be chosen as gemini-pro).
+For Vertex AI, there is a list of models [here](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models).

-* Collection Path: Path to a Cloud Firestore collection which will represent a discussion with a LLM on the Google AI Gemini API.
+* Collection Path: Path to the Firestore collection which will represent a chat with the generative model.

 * Prompt Field: The field in the message document that contains the prompt.